Current stable version: 0.5.103 development: 0.6.50 Last updated: 2008-10-03

 List of make targets:

-• tuxcmd - compile the application [default]
+• tuxcmd - compile the application with optimizations [default]

 • modules - make all VFS modules